 \subsection{Multi-Round Collaborative Knowledge Distillation and Fusion Based on Large Language Model and Small Model}

-For proprietary logs, FusionLog employs a multi‑round collaborative knowledge distillation and fusion approach that combines LLM with SM.
-By leveraging the LLM’s powerful comprehension capabilities to produce high‑quality pseudo‑labels for unlabeled logs, together with the small model’s lightweight inference and rapid adaptation, we iteratively filter “clean” samples and use them both to fine‑tune the previously introduced small model and to enrich the LLM’s RAG knowledge base, thereby progressively enhancing the system’s ability to detect proprietary anomalies ~\cite{Zhou_Zhang_Tan_Zhang_Li_2025}.
+For proprietary logs, FusionLog employs a multi‑round collaborative knowledge distillation and fusion approach that combines LLM with small model.
+By leveraging the LLM’s powerful comprehension capabilities to produce high‑quality pseudo‑labels for unlabeled logs, together with the small model’s lightweight inference and rapid adaptation, we iteratively filter “clean” samples and use them both to fine‑tune the previously introduced small model and to enrich the LLM’s RAG knowledge base, thereby progressively enhancing the model’s ability to detect proprietary anomalies ~\cite{Zhou_Zhang_Tan_Zhang_Li_2025}.

 In the first iteration, for each proprietary log sequence $x_i$, we retrieve a set of highly relevant in‑context examples ${D}'^{(r)}$ from the RAG knowledge base ${K}^{(r)}$, which is initially constructed by applying the trained small model to the general log subset, rather than the proprietary subset, because at this stage the small model produces reliable predictions only on general logs (F1-score above 93\% as shown in Figure \ref{fig_3}) while its accuracy on proprietary logs remains low (F1-score of 54\%).
 This ensures that the initial knowledge base is predominantly composed of correctly labeled examples, providing the LLM with trustworthy in-context references.
 These examples are inserted into the LLM's prompt to generate a pseudo‑label: